Papyrus Salt 124

 The Papyrus Salt 124 (also known as the British Museum Papyrus 10055) is an ancient Egyptian papyrus dating to the beginning of the 20th Dynasty.
-This papyrus is a copy of a letter addressed to the vizier of the time, most likely Hori.
+This papyrus is a copy of a letter addressed to the Vizier of the time, most likely Hori II.

-It brings various complaints against Paneb, a chief-workman at Deir el-Medina, a workmen’s community at Thebes, where the papyrus was most likely found.
+It brings various complaints against Paneb, a chief workman at Deir el-Medina, a workmen’s community at Thebes, where the papyrus was most likely found.
 This papyrus gives insight into both the nature of the judicial system, and some of the corrupt practices that may have taken place in Deir el-Medina and other such workers' communities at the time.

 Origin of the papyrus

 This papyrus is located in the archives of the British Museum, from one of the collections of early 19th century Egyptologist Henry Salt.
 Rather than being excavated by Salt, this papyrus was purchased in Egypt, probably in Deir el-Medina near the city of Thebes.
 A translation did not emerge until 1870, when François Chabas published a translation and short summary.
 It was not until 1929, when Jaroslav Černý published an English language translation that Egyptologists began to take an interest in both the papyrus and the story of Paneb.

 Though the dating of the papyrus is not exact, scholars have attempted to infer the date around which it was written.
 A later complaint in year 29 of the reign of Ramesses III provides a valuable clue.
-A descendant of Paneb, bringing his own accusations to the authorities, references a trial of Paneb for one of the crimes he is accused of in the papyrus, under Vizier Hori.
-However, Hori held office from the reign of the Pharaoh Siptah up until the reign of Ramesses III, so scholars have sought to narrow the time down further.
-Dominique Valbelle proposed that Paneb had not been removed from office until after year 5 of Ramesses III, due to a papyrus dating to that year that listed Paneb's son Aapahte as still working, unlikely in the event that his father was dismissed from his position.
+A descendant of Paneb, bringing his own accusations to the authorities, references a trial of Paneb for one of the crimes he is accused of in the papyrus, under Vizier Hori II.
+However, Hori II held office from the reign of the Pharaoh Siptah up until the reign of Ramesses III, so scholars have sought to narrow the time down further.
+Egyptologist Dominique Valbelle proposed that Paneb had not been removed from office until after year 5 of Ramesses III, due to a papyrus dating to that year that listed Paneb's son Aapahte as still working, unlikely in the event that his father was dismissed from his position.
 However, later dating has proven that papyrus to date to year 5 of the reign of Siptah, when Paneb was unquestionably in power.